Lawrence A. Hoffman: Academic career

 Hoffman's recent work involves translating medieval and ancient sources in terms of "reasonable spirituality", which grasps the underlying spirituality of Jewish tradition without conceptualizing it in a purely sociocultural or theological way.

 Personal views

 Hoffman supports interfaith dialogue and is a signatory to the Dabru Emet.
-He is one of the few Reform rabbis working in association with the Emerging church to transform both synagogues and churches: in January 2006, Synagogue 3000 hosted a landmark conference which brought together Emergent Church leaders and around a dozen Jewish "emergent" leaders.
+He is one of the few Reform rabbis working in association with the emerging church to transform both synagogues and churches: in January 2006, Synagogue 3000 hosted a landmark conference which brought together emerging church leaders and around a dozen Jewish "emergent" leaders.
 The meeting, co-organized by Hoffman's Synagogue 3000 colleague Shawn Landres and Emergent church leader Tony Jones, led to the launch of Synagogue 3000's Jewish Emergent Initiative.
 In December 2007, Rick Warren spoke at the institutes's biannual convention.

 Works

 Hoffman has written or edited thirty-three books.